hiyodev/javascript-basics/README.md

-# javascript-basics
- Personal JavaScript notes for myself.
+# Personal JavaScript Notes.
+- This is where I keep all my JavaScript notes to learn the language better.
+- If you happen to stumble upon this repo and see any mistakes, please let me know.